-The Council has around 600 employees who deliver a range of statutory and non-statutory services.
-These include our Housing service - both private sector, homelessness and our housing stock, Planning, Refuse, Green Waste, Street Cleansing and our Cultural facilities.
+The Council has around 600 employees who deliver a range of statutory and discretionary services.
+These include our housing service - private sector, homelessness and our housing stock, planning, refuse and recycling, green waste, sport and recreation, licensing, elections, housing benefit and our cultural facilities.
 There is a programme of mandatory training in place for our employees, as well as formal and professional training as appropriate.